syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ### Set the height and width for the page items

-The default width and height of the page items are 50 and 50 respectively.
-You can change the size by using the `itemWidth` and `itemHeight` properties for page number items, `navigationItemHeight` and `navigationItemWidth` properties for items such as first, last, previous and next navigation items.
+The default width and height of the page items are 50 and 50, respectively.
+For changing page number items size, use the `itemWidth` and `itemHeight` properties; for changing navigation items size such as first, last, previous, and next, use the `navigationItemHeight` and `navigationItemWidth` properties.

 {% tabs %}
 {% highlight Dart %}